Watch Out For These Signs of Bad Universal Joint

 This component transfers power from the transmission to the differential and makes up for the height misalignment between the transmission and the rear axle.
 Found in pairs on the driveshaft assembly, you cannot drive a vehicle without functioning U-joints.

 Each end of the driveshaft is linked to a U-joint.
 With each rotation of the driveshaft, the joints bend to correct the misalignment.
-Rear-wheel-drive cars these days use constant-velocity joints instead of the U-joints for smoother driveshaft rotations.
+Rear-wheel-drive cars these days use constant-velocity joints instead of the U-joints for smoother drive shaft rotations.
+In automobiles, there are two universal joints placed along the drive line.
+Car owners can locate them at the engine as well as the rear differential in rear wheel drive cars.
+In some 4WD automobiles, there are more U joint connections along the drive line than other vehicles.

 There will be some symptoms of failing universal joints.
 Picking up these warning signs of a bad U joint is likely to save your car from being towed to a repair shop.